 There are several things you can do to improve Doctrine performance:

 Use the EXTRA_LAZY fetch-mode feature for collections to avoid performance and memory problems initializing references to large collections.

 Mark a many-to-one or one-to-one association as fetched temporarily to batch fetch these entities using a WHERE ..IN query.

-More recommendations on improving Doctrine performance are available on Doctrine website.
+More recommendations on improving Doctrine performance are available on the Doctrine website.

 Optimize Message Queue Consumers

-MQ consumers may take up quite a lot of CPU time.
+MQ consumers can take up a lot of CPU time.
 To avoid this, consider moving consumers to a separate node, or have enough CPU cores in the main node.

 Use Blackfire to Profile Requests

 You can use Blackfire at any stage of the application’s lifecycle to gather data about the behavior of your current codebase, analyze profiles and optimize the code.

 Using Blackfire, you can find and fix performance issues by using the following methods: